freenas/freenas-docs/userguide/wizard.rst

 #ifdef freenas
-If the disks have already been formatted with ZFS and the disks have **not** been encrypted, the next screen will instead prompt to import the volume, as shown in
+If the disks have already been formatted with ZFS and the disks have **not** been encrypted, the next screen will instead prompt to import the pool, as shown in
 :numref:`Figure %s <wizard2>`.
 #endif freenas
 #ifdef truenas
-If the system has been reinstalled and the disks are formatted as an unencrypted ZFS pool, a screen to import the volume will appear.
+If the system has been reinstalled and the disks are formatted as an unencrypted ZFS pool, a screen to import the pool will appear.
 This screen is shown in
 :numref:`Figure %s <wizard2>`.
 #endif truenas